 Slavia, Kushaq to drive Skoda's India story, says Volkswagen CEO Herbert Diess

-Slavia, Kushaq to drive Skoda's India story, says Volkswagen CEO Herbert Diess2 min read .
-Updated: 27 Oct 2021, 05:24 PM IST
+Slavia, Kushaq to drive Skoda's India story, says Volkswagen CEO Herbert Diess

 Volkswagen CEO Herbert Diess was seen test driving a Skoda Kushaq with Lubomir Antos, who designed the SUV for the Indian market.